r-dev-limited/li-nk.me-react-native-sdk/QUICK_START.md

 npm install @linkme/react-native-sdk
 ```

 > The SDK is implemented entirely in TypeScript; no native modules or platform-specific code is required.
+It uses React Native's built-in `Linking` API for deep link handling.

 ## Basic Setup (Expo Router)